Transplanting Sego Palms: A Comprehensive Guide

 • Soil that’s too rich: You might be tempted to add extra fertilizer when you transplant your sago palm, but resist the urge!
 Too much nitrogen will actually burn the roots, causing further stress.
 Just give it a light feeding once it’s in its new home.

-Stangeria eriopus
+stangeria eriopus

 How to Remove Sago Palm Pups